 Central Minnesota author and historian, Bill Morgan, will discuss his new book “Earth, Wood, Stone: Central Minnesota Lives and Landmarks” at The Charles A. Weyerhaueser Memorial Museum on Saturday, May 11, 2013, at 10:30 a.m.
 The book is Volume II of a series and covers various aspects of the history of central Minnesota.
 Among the Morrison County stories featured in the book are Amos and Charles Berry of the First Minnesota Regiment, Vernon Pick, the William W. Warren and MacDougall site and the orphan train.
 A retired St. Cloud State University professor and long time advocate for the value of our cultural heritage, Bill will share his enthusiasm for local history through his gifted storytelling and talented writing.
 Books cost $19.95 and will be available for purchase at the museum.

 The event is free and open to the public.
 Refreshments will be served.
 For more information, contact the Morrison County Historical Society (320/632-4007).

-Posted in events, history, mchs, minnesota, morrison county, morrison county historical society, news, pierz
+Posted in agriculture, archaeology, architecture, area attraction, books, bowlus, charles a. weyerhaeuser memorial museum, culture, events, historic preservation, history, little falls, mchs, minnesota, morrison county, morrison county historical society, museum, preservation, royalton, two rivers

-Posted in area attraction, charles a. weyerhaeuser memorial museum, events, family, genealogy, history, mchs, morrison county, morrison county historical society, museum, research
+Posted in agriculture, archives, area attraction, artifacts, charles a. weyerhaeuser memorial museum, church, Collections Carousel, culture, events, history, influential people, little falls, mchs, minnesota, morrison county, morrison county historical society, museum, nature, research